jpype-project/jpype/doc/userguide.rst

 applications such as an IDE, this inevitably lead to unexpected segmentation faults.
 That that just crashing randomly, JPype automatically attached any thread the makes a Java call.
-These threads are attached automatically as deamon threads so that will not prevent the JVM from shutting down properly upon request.
+These threads are attached automatically as daemon threads so that will not prevent the JVM from shutting down properly upon request.
 If a thread must be attached as a non-daemon, use the method ``jpype.attachThreadToJVM()`` from within the thread context.
 Once this is done the JVM will not shut down until that thread is completed.